 DEEM brings together researchers and practitioners at the intersection of applied machine learning, data management and systems research, with the goal to discuss the arising data management issues in ML application scenarios.
-The DEEM workshop will be held on Sunday, June 9th, in conjunction with SIGMOD/PODS 2024.
+The DEEM workshop will be held on Friday, June 27th, in conjunction with SIGMOD/PODS 2025.
 The workshop will be held in-person.

 The workshop solicits regular research papers (8 pages plus unlimited references) describing preliminary or completed research results, as well as short papers (up to 4 pages) such as reports on applications and tools or preliminary results, interesting use cases, problems, datasets, benchmarks, visionary ideas, and descriptions of system components and tools related to end-to-end ML pipelines.
 Submissions should follow the guidelines as for SIGMOD, i.e. use the sigconf template for the ACM proceedings format.

-Follow us on twitter @deem_workshop or contact us via email at madelon@berkeley.edu.
-We also provide archived websites of previous versions of the workshop: DEEM 2017, DEEM 2018, DEEM 2019, DEEM 2020, DEEM 2021, DEEM 2022, and DEEM 2023.
+Follow us on twitter @deem_workshop, bluesky @deem-workshop.bsky.social, or contact us via email at madelon@berkeley.edu.
+We also provide archived websites of previous versions of the workshop: DEEM 2017, DEEM 2018, DEEM 2019, DEEM 2020, DEEM 2021, DEEM 2022, DEEM 2023, and DEEM 2024.

 Applying Machine Learning (ML) in real-world scenarios is a challenging task.
 In recent years, the main focus of the data management community has been on creating systems and abstractions for the efficient training of ML models on large datasets.
 However, model training is only one of many steps in an end-to-end ML application, and a number of orthogonal data management problems arise from the large-scale use of ML and increased adoption large language models (LLMs).